 A quick word about licensing jurisdictions

 Online casinos are usually licensed by a particular jurisdiction which authorises them to offer gambling to customers.
 Not all jurisdictions are equal!
 We have extensive information on the most common licensing jurisdictions here, but to summarise: Alderney, Gibraltar, Isle of Man, and the UK are at the top of the pile.
-Casinos licensed by Antigua, Curaçao, Cyprus, Kahnawake, and Malta vary so check the reviews first before playing at casinos licensed in these jurisdictions.
+Casinos licensed by Antigua, Curaçao (Netherlands Antilles), Cyprus, Kahnawake, and Malta vary so check the reviews first before playing at casinos licensed in these jurisdictions.
 Finally anywhere else is literally a crap shoot.
-Be especially wary of any casino operating our of Costa Rica, Belize, or Panama, as there are basically no controls placed on these operations.
+Be especially wary of any casino operating our of Costa Rica, Belize, Panama or anywhere else as there are basically no controls placed on these operations.

 This is where we come into play - our extensive set of online casino reviews here at Casino Listings are an invaluable resource you can use to separate the quality establishments from the also-rans.

 With hundreds of online casinos to choose from, it is a very competitive industry.
 So to attract new players the casinos offer a variety of incentives known as casino bonuses for new players to sign up with them, or even just to play more each month.
-What this basically means for you is that the casinos are giving away money just to attract your business.
+What this basically means for you is that the casinos are offering monetary rewards (with a set of conditions of course) just to attract your business.
 And there is nothing to stop you from signing up to multiple casinos and claiming multiple bonuses to help fatten your bankroll.
-In fact, in our Beginner's Guide to Casino Bonuses we detail the different types of bonuses and where and how to get them.
+In our Beginner's Guide to Casino Bonuses we detail the different types of bonuses and where and how to get them.

 This varies from country to country, and even state to state within countries.
 It is up to you to verify that online gambling is legal within the jurisdiction that you live, and for a person of your age.